Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Algorithm Design

 \begin{definition} If and only if a strategy profile $\mathcal{A}^*=(a_1^*,\dots,a_M^*)$ satisfies the following condition, it is a Nash equilibrium of game $\Gamma$ \begin{sequation} U_m(a_m^*,a_{-m}^*)\leq U_m(a_m^{\prime},a_{-m}^*) \quad \forall a_m^{\prime}\in \mathbf{A}_m, m \in \mathcal{M}. \end{sequation} \end{definition}

-Next, we introduce an important framework called the exact potential game~\cite{potential} through Definitions~\ref{def:def2} and~\ref{def:def_FIP}, to analyze whether there is a Nash equilibrium for MIoTD-TOG and how to obtain the Nash equilibrium.
+Next, we introduce an important framework called the exact potential game~\cite{potential} through Definitions~\ref{def:def2} and~\ref{def:def_FIP}, to analyze whether there is a Nash equilibrium for MISD-TOG and how to obtain a Nash equilibrium.

 \begin{definition} If the game $\Gamma$ has a potential function $F(\mathcal{A})$ that satisfies the following condition, it can be regarded as an exact potential game.

 \end{definition}

 \begin{definition} A Nash equilibrium and a finite improvement path (FIP) always exist for an exact potential game with finite strategy sets~\cite{potential,2016Potential}. \end{definition}